Print This Page

 Early Life

-On March 12, 1932, about a year before Franklin Delano Roosevelt was sworn into office after promising Americans a “new deal,” a French-born American mother named Ellen Pataky gave birth to a boy at the Orlando Sanitorium and Hospital in Florida.
-The Depression was in full swing, and Ellen’s young husband, a Hungarian immigrant and artist named Tibor, gave his name to his son, Janos Tibor Pataky.
+On March 12, 1932, about a year before Franklin Delano Roosevelt was sworn into office after promising Americans a “New Deal,” a French-born American mother by the name of Ellen Pataky gave birth to a boy at the Orlando Sanitorium and Hospital in Florida.
+The Depression was in full swing, and Ellen’s young husband, a Hungarian immigrant and professional artist named Tibor, gave his name to his son, Janos Tibor Pataky.

 Pataky’s childhood was not easy.
-At one point, a live oak limb fell from a tree and hit his father’s shoulder, making it hard for him to paint.
-Another time, his sister Mary, five years younger, fell down some steps and big brother got the blame, accused of having pushed her.
+At one point, an oak tree limb fell and hit his father’s shoulder, which injured him and made it hard for him to paint.
+Later, John’s sister Mary, who was five years younger, fell down some steps, and John was blamed for this incident, having been accused of pushing her down the stairs.

-In 1945, an admissions officer from The McCallie School, a military boarding school in Chattanooga, Tennessee, found his way 560 miles south to Orlando, where he must have met with willing listeners in young Pataky and his family.
+In 1945, an admissions officer from The McCallie School, a military boarding school in Chattanooga, Tennessee, found his way 560 miles south to Orlando, where he was met with willing listeners in young John Pataky and his family.

-The McCallie School clearly sounded appealing, and young John Pataky, 13 years old, enrolled as a sophomore in September 1945.
-He spent five years at McCallie: two sophomore years, a junior year, a senior year in 1949, and a postgraduate year ending in 1950.
-Then, at age 18, Pataky left McCallie for the Georgia Institute of Technology (Georgia Tech).
+The McCallie School sounded appealing, and John Pataky enrolled at 13 years old as a sophomore in September 1945.
+He spent five years at McCallie: two sophomore years, a junior year, a senior year, and a postgraduate year, ending his attendance in 1950.
+At age 18, Pataky enrolled in the Georgia Institute of Technology (Georgia Tech) in Atlanta, Georgia.

-Little might he have imagined on that first nervous day on “the Ridge,” as McCallie’s campus was known, that upon his death 77 years later in 2022, at the age of 90, Pataky would not only be an alumnus of the school, he would also be considered one of the most legendary teachers and coaches the school had ever known.
+Little did Pataky imagine on his first day on “the Ridge,” as McCallie’s campus was known, that upon his death 77 years later in 2022 at the age of 90, he would not only be an alumnus of the school, he would also be considered one of the most legendary teachers and coaches the school had ever known.

 Homefront

-Pataky was a child of the Depression and World War II years when the Orlando region’s agricultural production included beef and dairy cattle, poultry, and vegetables, all of which contributed to the food supply for military and civilian needs.
+Pataky was a child of the Great Depression and World War II, when Orlando’s agricultural production included beef and dairy cattle, poultry, and vegetables, all of which contributed to the food supply for military and civilian needs.
 Florida was mainly known for its production of citrus fruits, such as oranges, which were key to the state’s economy.

-In the years Pataky attended McCallie, Orlando experienced rapid growth as the area’s population increased when returning World War II Veterans and their families settled there, spurring housing developments and boosting local businesses.
-Orlando’s infrastructure expanded with new roads, schools, and public facilities, creating a more suburban environment where there had once been aromatic fields of oranges.
-Pataky’s military records noted that he worked for the Studebaker Corporation in Orlando for one summer, reflecting the new demand for cars.
+In the years Pataky attended McCallie, Orlando experienced rapid growth as the area’s population increased when returning World War II Veterans and their families settled there, which spurred housing developments and boosted local businesses.
+Orlando’s infrastructure expanded with new roads, schools, and public facilities, which created a suburban environment where aromatic fields of orange groves once stood.
+Pataky’s military records note that he worked for the Studebaker Corporation in Orlando for one summer, which reflected the new demand for cars.

 Military Experience